 This all-inclusive tour emphasizes the bird-rich lowland tropical forests of the Canal Zone.
 It features some of the best birding Central America has to offer!
-Lodging and our base of operations will be the world-famous Canopy Tower with unlimited access to our fabulous Observation Deck every morning, afternoon and evening, where you enjoy “canopy birding” at its best!
-Excursions to some of Panama’s premier birding locations, including world famous Pipeline Road, along with Semaphore Hill, Plantation Trail, Summit Ponds, Panama Rainforest Discovery Center and its remarkable tower, Chagres River, Gamboa and the marshy Ammo Ponds round out an outstanding week of birding.
+Our base of operations will be the world-famous Canopy Tower with unlimited access to our fabulous Observation Deck every morning, afternoon and evening, where you can enjoy “canopy birding” at its best!
+Excursions to some of Panama’s premier birding locations, including the world famous Pipeline Road, along with Semaphore Hill, Plantation Trail, Summit Ponds, the Panama Rainforest Discovery Center and its remarkable tower, the Chagres River, Gamboa and the marshy Ammo Ponds round out an outstanding week of birding.

 Rates in US$ per person (+ taxes), double occupancy

 PM: Arrival, Orientation & Canopy Tower Observation Deck